ucfacmw/ucfacmw.org/content/authors/dustin-thompson/_index.md

 ---
 # Display name
-title: Brooke Bottoni
+title: Dustin Thompson

 # Username (this should match the folder name)
 authors:
-- brooke
+- dustin-thompson

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Sponsorship Director
+role: Projects Director

 # Organizations/Affiliations
 organizations: